owncloud/ocis/docs/architecture/posixfs.md

 If the underlying file system is able to create versions of single resources (imagine a git based file system) this functionality could directly be used by Infinite Scale.

-In the current state of the PosixFS, versioning is not supported.
+In the current state of the Posix FS, versioning is not supported.

 ### Trashbin